Who Was Sadie Hawkins and Why Does She Have a Dance Named After Her?

 Sadie Hawkins Day as a popular culture phenomenon was all the rage on college campuses by 1939.
 According to Life magazine, over 200 colleges were celebrating a Sadie Hawkins Day that year, and it was obvious that the tradition was quickly gaining in popularity with the nation’s young people.

 The question is — why?
 One reason could be that as the nation was taking its first strides out of the Great Depression, a down-home low-cost activity like Sadie Hawkins Day was something that all could participate in, without the need to rent a tux or buy a gown as prom or homecoming would entail.
 There was also the naughty novelty of girls inviting boys for a social outing.

 Compared to the Roaring ’20s, the ’30s were considerably more sexually repressed.
 Gone were the flappers, bee-stung lips, and bootleg whiskey.
-The Depression brought with it a sober prissiness making the very idea of a woman openly pursuing a man deeply offensive to many.
-But an approved activity such as Sadie Hawkins Day — where a lady could state her choice with impunity and not be labeled a Jezebel — while at the same time men could pretend to be horrified while secretly being titillated — that’s a situation where everyone wins!
+The Depression brought with it a sober prissiness.
+The very idea of a woman openly pursuing a man was deeply offensive to many.
+But an approved activity such as Sadie Hawkins Day — where a lady could approach the fella of her choice without being labeled a ho — and the men could feign horror while secretly titillated — that’s a situation where everyone wins!

 By 1952, it was reported that Sadie Hawkins Day was celebrated at over 40,000 different locations.
 In that year, Capp wrote:

 It’s become my responsibility [to include Sadie Hawkins Day every year in the strip.]
 It doesn’t happen on any set day in November; it happens on the day I say it happens.
 I get tens of thousands of letters from colleges, communities, and church groups, starting around July, asking me what day, so they can make plans.